 CIBC Investors Edge is undergoing a bit of a facelift, and is a very solid overall discount broker.
 If you happen to do the rest of your banking with CIBC, then for the safety and convenience factors alone, I would likely consider CIBC.

->

-> While the Investors Edge trading fees are lower than those of the other big banks, they still lag behind the low-cost leaders in the space such as Qtrade, Virtual Brokers, and our #1 overall Canadian discount broker: Questrade.
+While the CIBC Investors Edge trading fees are lower than those of the other big banks, they still lag behind the low-cost leaders in the space such as Questrade, Virtual Brokers, and our #1 overall Canadian discount broker: Qtrade.

->

-> - One of Canada’s biggest banks
+- One of Canada’s biggest banks

 - Very good customer service